 Egg donation costs

-- fees paid to an egg donation agency, and
+- Fees paid to an egg donation agency.

-- donor agency fees of nearly $8,000 that cover matching services, cycle coordination, donor travel coordination, and post-cycle follow-ups.
+- Donor agency fees of nearly $8,000 cover matching services, cycle coordination, donor travel coordination, and post-cycle follow-ups.

 The cost of donor eggs also varies greatly, with the most affordable options coming in at around $10,000 while some can cost well over $40,000.
 You should keep in mind that the need for multiple rounds of donor egg IVF may arise, and this could cause the involved costs to multiply.